Broken Dreams – The Architecture of War

 In his essay entitled Temporary Ruins the Japanese photographer Ryuji Miyamoto speaks of a “…time tunnel that releases individual structures from their original purpose, and thus brings the buildings into existence.”
 In Cyprus homes that were the nests of families have mutated into a new existence as testaments of social displacement.
 Disused military installations become monuments of conflict and battlefields where hundreds of soldiers fell are transformed into green parks of an elusive peace.

-The exhibition is officially part of Pafos 2017 European Capital of Culture.
+The exhibition was officially part of Pafos 2017 European Capital of Culture.